theRealAph/ScopeLocals/README.md

 doesn't perform cleanup operations when a scope ends, and isn't related to a C++-style destructor.

-Scope locals necessarily don't support all of the usage patterns of thread locals, so thread locals may still be useful for some things.
 It is not a goal to replace existing usages of thread-local variables without code changes.
+Thread-local variables may still be useful in some contexts, but we expect scope locals to be a better fit in many or most cases.

 ## Motivation

 `ScopeLocal` is in essence a redesign of `ThreadLocal` with a more modern approach.
-This `ScopeLocal` JEP presents a new construct that is more predictable and reliable, and will allow better code to be generated.
+This `ScopeLocal` JEP presents a new construct that is more lightweight, predictable and reliable than `ThreadLocal`, and will allow better code to be generated.

 `ThreadLocal`s are, more or less, thread-confined global variables.
 Once set, a `ThreadLocal`'s value persists until it is